 Visiting our offices and visiting your home

-If you want to visit our offices in person it’s important that you telephone our customer services team, the Hastoe Hub, to make an appointment first.
+If you want to visit our offices in person it’s important that you telephone our customer services team to make an appointment first.
 This will enable us to ensure that the correct person is available to deal with your enquiry.

 You can visit our offices by appointment between 9am to 5pm Monday to Friday.
 We will offer a private interview area for confidential enquiries, and can provide or arrange interpreting facilities on request.